-Gail S. Port is head of Proskauer’s Interdepartmental Environmental Group.
-Gail has been practicing environmental law, land use and litigation for almost 40 years.
-Her practice is concentrated in counseling clients nationally and internationally regarding environmental risks.
+Gail S. Port is head of Proskauer’s interdepartmental Environmental Group.
+Gail has been practicing environmental law, land use and litigation for 40 years.
+Her practice is concentrated in counseling national and international clients regarding environmental risks.

-Prior to joining Proskauer, from 1984-1989, Gail was the deputy general counsel, acting general counsel and chief environmental advisor to the New York State Urban Development Corporation, where she was involved in the environmental law aspects of high-visibility, large-scale land use and development projects and related financing transactions.
+Prior to joining Proskauer, from 1984 to 1989, Gail was the deputy general counsel, acting general counsel and chief environmental advisor to the New York State Urban Development Corporation, where she was involved in the environmental law aspects of high-visibility, large-scale land use and development projects and related financing transactions.
 Before her public service, Gail was an associate at a prominent environmental boutique law firm.

 Gail is a fellow of the American College of Environmental Lawyers, a professional association of preeminent environmental lawyers with distinguished careers.
-In addition, since her appointment by Governor Mario Cuomo (and State Senate confirmation) in 1992, Gail has served as one of only five citizen members on the New York State Environmental Board.
+In addition, since her appointment by Governor Mario Cuomo (and State Senate confirmation) in 1992 until 2012, Gail served as one of only five citizen members on the New York State Environmental Board.